Frequently Asked Questions

 Q: I didn't get a grade I believe I deserved.
 What can I do?

 A: Talk to your professor.
-If you still believe the grade was not deserved, contact the department chairman or dean.
+If you still believe the grade was not deserved, contact the department chair or dean.

 See the catalog or student handbook for more information about the details and proper procedure to be followed in a grade appeals procedure.